Navid200/xDrip/docs/Snooze.md

 If you want the lock screen to automatically show when an alert triggers, without having to press on the power button, enable `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Glucose Alerts Settings` &#8722;> `Wake Screen`.

-There is no need to open xDrip and access the "Snooze Alert" item from the menu unless you need to choose a snooze period different from the default.
+There is no need to open xDrip and access the `Snooze Alert` item from the menu unless you need to choose a snooze period different from the default.